raceintospace/raceintospace/doc/manual/manual.md

 ### A-Kicker

 This is a final rocket stage to send a spacecraft or LM out of Earth orbit and toward the Moon.
-This, or the Kicker-B, is required by Gemini/Voskhod and XMS-2/Lapot for lunar missions, but not by Apollo/Soyuz or Jupiter/LK-700.
+This, or the B-Kicker, is required by Gemini/Voskhod and XMS-2/Lapot for lunar missions, but not by Apollo/Soyuz or Jupiter/LK-700.
 Apollo/Soyuz LOR LM tests and lunar landings will need this or the B-Kicker to send the LM itself to the Moon.
 The A-Kicker can send only one major component (capsule/shuttle or LM) to the Moon, so it can be used for LOR but not EOR or Historical landings.

 ### B-Kicker

 This is a final rocket stage to send one or two major components out of Earth orbit and toward the Moon.
-This, or the Kicker-A, is required by Gemini/Voskhod and XMS-2/Lapot for lunar missions, but not by Apollo/Soyuz or Jupiter/LK-700.
+This, or the A-Kicker, is required by Gemini/Voskhod and XMS-2/Lapot for lunar missions, but not by Apollo/Soyuz or Jupiter/LK-700.
 Apollo/Soyuz LOR LM tests and lunar landings will need this or the A-Kicker to send the LM itself to the Moon.
 The B-Kicker can send one or two components to the Moon, so it can be used for LOR, EOR, or Historical landings.

 ### C-Kicker

 This is a Soviet-only technology that docks with a Soyuz capsule and lands it on the Moon, then lifts it off again.
 It can only be used with a Soyuz capsule and is needed for the Soyuz Lunar Landing, which is always a Joint mission.
-A player intending to use the Soyuz Lunar Landing does not need to develop a lunar lander, or Kicker-A or -B, and does not need to perform LM tests.
+A player intending to fly the Soyuz Lunar Landing does not need to develop a lunar lander, or Kicker-A or -B, and does not need to perform LM tests.

 ### EVA Suits